- Diagnosing expensive recoveries regardless of the issue

-Other times recovery businesses will have a bunch of dummy locations for you to drop off your drive, then they get shipped into their main facility for recovery.
+Other times data recovery businesses will have a bunch of dummy locations for you to drop off your drive, then they get shipped into their main facility for recovery.
 All those dummy locations cost various amounts of money, so the quote on your drive may fluctuate based on where you dropped your drive off (to help cover the cost of running that particular drop-off location).

-Long story short, try to find a recovery company to work with that at least provides ranges up front on their website or marketing materials.
+Long story short, try to find a data recovery company to work with that at least provides ranges up front on their website or marketing materials.
 If they quote you outside that range, double check with another company to make sure they aren’t just doing a bait n’ switch.

 My goal with this information is not to create more FUD (fear, uncertainty, and doubt), but rather to help you make more educated decisions by knowing what sort of pricing scams to look out for when you are looking for a company to recover your data.

 Remember that you may be in an emotional state when you are looking for recovery.
 Any company that tries to make you feel bad for not backing up your data, tries to scare you into saying yes to a recovery quickly, says they are the only ones that can recover the data, or other scare based tactics should be recognized as a company that is trying to take advantage of your fear based state of mind.
 Go with a company that makes you feel relaxed about the process and takes the time to explain anything you don’t understand.